Seahawks linebacker Bobby Wagner to sit out Pro Bowl but doesn’t need surgery on knee

 “Shaq’s had a great season and he really has improved in the three years that he’s been with us,” Carroll said.
 “He’s a fantastic player for us now.
 It’s great that he gets recognized to be part of this. … I know he’s really charged up about that.”

-Wilson is one of three QBs for the NFC team, the others being the Saints’ Drew Brees and the Vikings’ Kirk Cousins, who is replacing Green Bay’s Aaron Rodgers.
+Wilson is one of three quarterbacks for the NFC team, the others being the Saints’ Drew Brees and the Vikings’ Kirk Cousins, who is replacing Green Bay’s Aaron Rodgers.

 “Russell did have a great season from the start all the way through the finish of it, all the way to the final game, the final opportunity, he was battling,” Carroll said.
 “He’s such a great competitor and it comes through.
 He just continues to grow as a player.
 This was his best year, I think, and he’s really got years ahead of him that are going to continue to improve and he’s having a great run of it.
 We’re having a blast.
 Wish we’d won a couple more games and still be playing right now, but other than that we are going to do everything we can at the Pro Bowl to have a good time.”

-The game will also serve as an experiment for a couple of revised rules, most notably that a team that scores can elect to place the ball at its own 25 and try a play that is officially fourth-and-15.
+The game also will serve as an experiment for a couple of revised rules, most notably that a team that scores can elect to place the ball at its own 25 and try a play that is officially fourth-and-15.
 If the team picks up the first down, then a new set of downs picks up at that spot.
 But if the team fails to make a first down, the ball will be turned over and the opposing team will take possession at the dead-ball spot.

 Carroll said he is interested to see how that might work as a possible alternative for onside kicks.
 Teams recovered a mere eight of 56 onside kicks this season in the NFL.